AmrElzohairy/skylinh-delivery-boy-/README.md

-# 🍽️ Skylink Food Delivery App – UI
+# 🍽️ Food king Delivery App – UI

 A modern and responsive **Food Delivery App UI** built with Flutter.
 This project focuses on the **interface design only**, with support for both **Arabic 🇸🇦** and **English 🇬🇧** languages.